Santi871/dcs_updates_bot/README.md

 These 3 tasks are done on 3 separate threads for stability.

-For any questions, complaints or suggestions, send a messasge to /u/santi871 on Reddit.
+For any questions, complaints or suggestions, send a message to /u/santi871 on Reddit.